Sight and Sensation

 Angie Pai’s practice is inherently selfish, though she does not outwardly proclaim it to be.
 Instead, there is an acute self-awareness to each stroke and breath in her art: selfishness quietly exalted to be true and necessary in the immigrant experience.
 For Pai, caring for herself is akin to caring for those around her, and similarly the pursuit of spiritual and artistic growth is paramount to those who depend on her success.

 The selfishness Pai carries is what she labels as second-generation guilt.
 A familiar and primal feeling to children of immigrants, Pai’s conceptual rationale is unpinned by this constant sense of deficiency – one that weighs a parent’s sacrifice of immigration to the child’s pursuit of making up for it, a call to succeed that beckons a suffocated and inaudible response.
-Having grown up in Melbourne after her parents’ immigration from Taiwan, Pai not only grapples with the perils of diasporic guilt, but also with the nuanced shame attached to being a cultivator in a Eurocentric context.
+Having grown up in Melbourne after her parents’ immigration from Taiwan, Pai not only grapples with the perils of diasporic guilt, but also with the nuanced shame attached to being a Taoist in an Eurocentric context.
 Pai’s active pursuit of conciliation between East and West is one that propels her practice to be as equally pioneering as it is testing, insofar as her role as gatekeeper between the two worlds is inherently slippery and self-critical – belonging fully to neither world yet instinctually obligated towards both.

 My artistic practice is inescapably purgative, documenting continual narratives of personal change and evolution. — Angie Pai, 2017